MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.265.md

 ##### § 1910.265 Sawmills. #####

-Link to an amendment published at 81 FR 83006, Nov.
-18, 2016.

-(a) *General requirements - Application.* This section includes safety requirements for sawmill operations including, but not limited to, log and lumber handling, sawing, trimming, and planing; waste disposal; operation of dry kilns; finishing; shipping; storage; yard and yard equipment; and for power tools and affiliated equipment used in connection with such operations, but excluding the manufacture of plywood, cooperage, and veneer.
+(a) *General requirements—Application.* This section includes safety requirements for sawmill operations including, but not limited to, log and lumber handling, sawing, trimming, and planing; waste disposal; operation of dry kilns; finishing; shipping; storage; yard and yard equipment; and for power tools and affiliated equipment used in connection with such operations, but excluding the manufacture of plywood, cooperage, and veneer.

-(b) *Definitions applicable to this section* - (1) *A-frame.* The term *A-frame* means a structure made of two independent columns fastened together at the top and separated at the bottom for stability.
+(b) *Definitions applicable to this section*—(1) *A-frame.* The term *A-frame* means a structure made of two independent columns fastened together at the top and separated at the bottom for stability.

 (2) *Annealing.* The term *annealing* means heating then cooling to soften and render less brittle.